GiorgosXou/Random-stuff/README.md

-# Nothing important, just ignore it :P
+# Nothing important, just ignore it for now :P